atrocore/atrocore/docs/10.developer-guide/10.rest-api/docs.md

 - Use attribute codes for clean, readable keys in your payloads.
 - Attributes not mentioned in an update request remain unchanged.
 - To add attributes in flattened format, use `__attributes` with an array of attribute IDs or codes.
-- To remove attributes in flattened format, use `__attributesToRemove` with an array of attribute codes.

 ## The `With-Meta` Header